Planning visit Claude Monet's gardens in Giverny? If so, you may be wondering: "What's the best way to get there from Paris?"

 If you want to make the most of your visit to Giverny while not spending (and perhaps wasting) time figuring out all the details, these transportation-included tours are the way to go.

 Here are three of the most popular choices:

 - Giverny: Monet's Garden Half-Day Tour - Small guided group tour (up to 8 participants) - You'll visit Monet's house, gardens, and pond, Giverny village, and a graveyard with Monet's tomb and a moving memorial to seven British RAF airmen after the D-Day landings.

 - Half-Day Trip to Giverny from Paris - Large group tour to Monet's house, gardens, and pond.
-Choose between 2 options: 1) Tour on your own with an audioguide (less expensive), or 2) Guided tour (more expensive).
+After a brief overview of what you can see at the estate, you'll explore on your own.

 - Private Tour of Monet's Gardens & House with an Art Historian - Private tour for 2-8 participants with pickup/dropoff at your Paris hotel with a professional licensed guide who is also a historian; per-person cost drops as group size increases.
 You'll also explore the village of Giverny.